 Automated vehicles are those which have the capability of driving themselves without human oversight or intervention for all or part of a journey.
-Have we thought about what that will mean for the future delivery of our public services?
+It is possible that we must reconsider what that will mean for the future delivery of our public services as one example.

-Will we be able to programme in 'meals on wheels' deliveries to self-driving vehicles?
+The implementation of services may alter such as the programming of 'meals on wheels' deliveries to self-driving vehicles.
 How will our statutory duty to maintain the highway change?
-With an ageing population placing pressure on local authorities - will automated vehicles reduce the burden on service provision for the elderly as they will be able to travel themselves to appointments, day care centres etc.?
+With an ageing population placing pressure on local authorities - automated vehicles could reduce the burden on service provision for the elderly as they will be able to travel themselves to appointments, day care centres etc.

-Could cars run our errands for us?
-Will this be the demise of the taxi?
-Will we be able to just text our cars and they travel to where we are and pick us up?
+We need to consider whether cars could run errands for us, or it signals the demise of taxi's.
+It may be that we are able to just text our cars and they travel to where we are to pick us up.